|HOME > Awards & Fellowships|

 CMRS Travel Grants provide funding, in the form of travel reimbursement, for UCLA graduate students to attend conferences, symposia, or meetings of professional organizations to present their research or scholarly papers on any topic in the field of Medieval and Renaissance Studies.
 The number of travel grants awarded each year will depends on the amount of funding available, and the number and quality of the requests received.

 The George T. and Margaret W. Romani Fellowships help support graduate students at UCLA.
-Each year, one or two CMRS Romani Fellowships of $20,000 will be awarded to students nominated by their academic departments.
+Every other year, a CMRS Romani Fellowship of $20,000 will be awarded to an outstanding graduate student nominated by their academic department.
 Nominees must express a commitment to pursuing studies in some aspect of the Middle Ages or Renaissance, and must be studying under the mentorship of a faculty member who is an active member of CMRS.
 Funding for student fees, tuition, and other expenses must be provided by the recipient’s academic department or other sources.

 The Lynn and Maude White Fellowship is awarded every other year to an outstanding UCLA graduate student specializing in Medieval and Renaissance Studies who has advanced to PhD candidacy.
 Established in 1988 and named for its donors, the Center's founding director Professor Lynn White and his wife, the fellowship provides a $15,000 stipend to support dissertation research and travel.